 Because railway level crossing collisions are comparatively rare they attract more publicity than a collision at a road intersection.

 - 34 collisions between pedestrians and rail vehicles at 32 different locations – an average of 3 – 4 per year.
 Compare this with around 300 pedestrian collisions at road intersections a year.
 Because railway pedestrian level crossing collisions are so rare, they attract more publicity than an equivalent collision on a road.

 - About 60 per cent of pedestrian level crossing collisions occur at paths alongside public road level crossings

 - About 75 per cent of pedestrian collisions occur where automatic alarms are installed

 - About 40 per cent of fatal pedestrian collisions are suicides.

 We recommend people crossing the rail corridor do not use headphones.
 This prevents you from hearing approaching trains.
-Over 50 per cent of fatalities of pedestrians at level crossings in 2012 were of people wearing headphones.

 Standards and Policies

 Public level crossing protection standards are agreed between KiwiRail and NZTA (New Zealand Transport Agency).
 Standards of protection and responsibilities are described in the following documents: